Do It for Love (Hall & Oates song)

 "Do It for Love" is the title track of the 2003 album by Hall & Oates.
 Having first appeared on the 2002 VH1 Behind the Music: The Daryl Hall and John Oates Collection compilation, the track was written by Daryl Hall and John Oates, along with Billy Mann and Paul Pesco.
-It was the duo's 8th number one hit of their career and the first number one on the Adult Contemporary chart, spending two weeks at the top in September 2002.
-It didn't crack the Billboard Hot 100 Pop chart but managed to reach number fourteen on the Bubbling Under Hot 100 Singles chart.
+It was the duo's eighth number one hit of their career and the first number one on the Adult Contemporary chart, spending two weeks at the top in September 2002.
+It did not chart on the Billboard Hot 100 Pop chart but managed to reach number 14 on the Bubbling Under Hot 100 Singles chart.